This information is excerpted from MSF’s 2017 International Activity Report.

-Doctors Without Borders/Médecins Sans Frontières (MSF) responded to urgent needs in Pakistan, with a focus on mother and child health and care for people in isolated rural communities, urban slums, and areas affected by conflict.
+Doctors Without Borders/Médecins Sans Frontières (MSF) continues to fill gaps in health care, particularly in isolated rural communities, urban slums, and areas affected by conflict.

 Forced closure of projects in Federally Administered Tribal Areas (FATA)

 In September and November respectively, the authorities in Kurram and Bajaur informed MSF that the certificate required for carrying out medical activities in FATA would not be renewed, but gave no explanation for this decision.
 It is likely that the closure of these medical facilities delivering free, high-quality health care will have serious negative implications for people who rely on them.